Zucchini Nutritional Value and 8 Health Benefits

 Zucchini, also known as courgette, is a summer squash that belongs to the family of Cucurbitaceae plants, which also includes pumpkins, watermelons, and cucumbers.
 Originating in Mexico and Central America, zucchini became popular in the rest of America and was eventually introduced to the rest of the world.

-Today, it is cultivated worldwide with the United States, China, India, and Russia being amongst the leading producers.
+Today, it is cultivated worldwide with the United States, China, India, and Russia being among the leading producers.
 Known for its delicate flavor, soft shell, and white flesh; it is botanically a fruit but is treated as a vegetable when cooking.

 Apart from that, zucchini is low in fat and calories and high in other nutrients, which puts it on the list of highly nutritious and beneficial food items.
 If eaten on a regular basis, the nutrients present in zucchini provide the body with wonderful health benefits.
-Go through the following section to learn about the nutritional value of zucchini and the health benefits it avails.
+Go through the following section to learn about the nutritional value of zucchini and the health benefits it provides.

-Zucchini Nutritional Facts
+Zucchini Nutritional Value and Facts

 Amount of Zucchini: 1 cup, (raw, chopped, skin included)